Categories

 I jumped to my feet and immediately fell back again.
 I had the hardest time feeling my feet, almost as if I tried to stand on cotton rather than flesh and blood.
 Not painful, just strange.
 I tried again, this time a little more slowly, and once I was safely on my feet I walked towards the desk.
 The attendant would know where I was and what happened.
 More importantly, he would know where my family was.

-“He” had two eyes, but they were positioned lower than where our eyes are, and were milky looking, with no pupils.
+“He” had two eyes, but they were positioned lower than ours, and were milky looking, with no pupils.
 He had slits instead of nostrils, and wavy little spiky things coming out of his head.
 “His” skin had a metallic quality that almost looked like copper.
 Rusted copper.
 Big ears, too.
 Probably could hear an insect fart from 20 feet.

 “Ohmigod!”, I though.
 “I’ve been captured by aliens, and this is their lab!”
-All sorts of visions ran through my head at that moment, most unpleasant.
-My thoughts must have showed on my face because the alien stopped smiling and looked alarmed, if I could read his face correctly.
-Maybe it was hunger, instead.
+All sorts of visions ran through my head, most unpleasant.
+My thoughts must have showed on my face because the alien stopped smiling and looked alarmed.
+Then again, maybe it was hunger.
 I stepped back a bit.

-“Please, Mr. Anderson.”
-He said.
-He actually had a pleasant voice.
-Too bad it sounded like it was coming from the back of his head, and his mouth wasn’t moving.
+“Please, Mr. Anderson,” He said, with a surprisingly pleasant voice.
+Too bad it sounded like it was coming from the back of his head and his mouth wasn’t moving.
 If there is a God, please keep that thing from turning around.

 “Don’t be alarmed by my appearance.
 Surely you must have known that your species is not the only one in the Universe.”
-He continued.
+He soothed, with only a hint of patiently irritation.
 “If you’ll just return to your bed, this will all be over with shortly.”

 Whatever he was, he must have been used to humans because he was pretty good about reading my face.
 He surprised me then by chuckling.
 Yep, the sound was definitely coming from the back of the head.